Skip to main content

 • whether you have joint property and debts in your and your spouse’s names together

-• property laws of the state in which you reside.
+• Property laws of the state in which you reside.

-How Much Time Do I Have To Make a Decision?
+How Much Time Do I Have to Make a Decision?

 How Long Will a Bankruptcy Show Up on My Credit Report?